Unmanned Aircraft Systems Policy

 - such flight is not from within or above University-owned or University-controlled property.

-2.3 Notwithstanding any other provision in this policy to the contrary, the University’s Chief of Police or the Chief’s designee may authorize the use of UAS, consistent with federal and state law, for any Public Safety Purpose as defined in this policy.
+2.3 Notwithstanding any other provision in this policy to the contrary, the University’s Chief of Police, Director of EHS&EM, his/her/their designee, may authorize the use of UAS, consistent with federal and state law, for any Public Safety Purpose as defined in this policy.

 3.1 Model Aircraft